-Iglika Ivanova is an economist and the Public Interest Researcher at the CCPA-BC.
+Iglika Ivanova is a Senior Economist and Public Interest Researcher at the CCPA-BC.

-Mustari Tumpa was a research assistant at the CCPA-BC in the spring of 2014.
-She is currently completing a BA in Economics at the University of British Columbia.
+Mary Weiler was a research assistant at the CCPA-BC in the spring of 2015.
+She is currently completing a BA in Political Science at Simon Fraser University.